python-restx/flask-restx/doc/quickstart.rst

 Resourceful Routing
 -------------------
-The main building block provided by Flask-RESTPlus are resources.
+The main building block provided by Flask-RESTX are resources.
 Resources are built on top of :ref:`Flask pluggable views <flask:views>`, giving you easy access to multiple HTTP methods just by defining methods on your resource.
 A basic CRUD resource for a todo application (of course) looks like this: